-Begun in the 1960s on the site of San Francisco’s former wholesale produce market, this ten-acre redevelopment project generated shops, office space, 1,400 housing units, and a series of second-level plazas and pedestrian bridges separated from automobile traffic.
-It was designed by landscape architects Sasaki, Walker and Associates in conjunction with architects Wurster Bernardi & Emmons and DeMars and Reay.
+Begun in the 1960s on the site of a former wholesale produce market, this ten-acre redevelopment project created shops, office space, 1,400 housing units, and a series of second-level plazas and pedestrian bridges separated from automobile traffic.
+It was designed by landscape architects Sasaki, Walker and Associates in conjunction with architects Wurster, Bernardi & Emmons and DeMars and Reay.

 The residential project, Golden Gateway Center, occupies the northern side of the development and was completed in 1967.
 It consists of two 22-story buildings, two 25-story buildings, and 58 townhouses.
 The high-rise housing units are constructed over two-story garages covered by landscaped plazas, which are accessible from the residential structures via pedestrian bridges.

 The 24-story Alcoa Building, completed in November 1967, contains approximately 400,000 square feet of office space and a public parking garage.
 One Maritime Plaza, a two-acre landscaped space surrounding the Alcoa Building, was dedicated for public use in 1968.
 The plaza contains two single-story structures and is connected to Golden Gateway Center and Embarcadero Center by pedestrian bridges.